ResByte/ResByte.github.io/_pages/about.md

   - /about.html
 ---

-I am currently working at [Abeja](http://www.abeja.asia) as Deep Learning Researcher.
+I am currently working at [Abeja](http://www.abeja.asia) as Deep Learning Researcher and interested in Applied Deep Learning.

-## Areas of Interests
-- Generative Modelling in Computer Vision.
-- Semi-supervised modelling.
-- Bayesian approaches to Deep Learning.
-- Deep learning for edge devices

 Most frequently used tools are : Pytorch, Keras, Tensorflow, Nvidia-Docker, Opencv, Scikit-Learn